Ty-deo/CommandLine/README.md

-# PyScripts
+# saa2cad
-Scripts made with python
+Script made with python.

+Currently takes txt output form SAASuite and outputs form in .scr for easy input into AutoCAD.